wwwild/CBC/README.md

 # Required software & installation

   * GitHub - the CBC script software is stored publicly on GitHub and you can use the GitHub desktop client to access the CBC scripts, which is available from https://desktop.github.com/.
-(However, if you just want to view the script code to see what's there you can use a browser with this URL: https://github.com/wwwild/CBC.git)
+However, if you just want to view the script code to see what's there you can use a browser with this URL: https://github.com/wwwild/CBC.git
-    * Click the appropriate download link (**ensure it is GitHubDesktopSetup, NOT GitHubSetup** - two entirely different applications; e.g. Download for Windows (64 bit).
+    * Click the appropriate download link (**ensure the downloaded file is GitHubDesktopSetup.exe, NOT GitHubSetup.exe** - two entirely different applications), e.g. Download for Windows (64 bit).
     * Save the file.
     * Run the executable.
     * After installation GitHub will start.
-    * Select `Create your free account.` if you don't already have a login; otherwise, select `Sign into GitHub.com`.
+    * Select `Create your free account.` If you don't already have a login; otherwise, select `Sign into GitHub.com`.
-    * Enter your credentials and and click `Continue`.
+    * Enter your credentials and click `Continue`.
     * Deselect the option to send usage information and click `Finish`.
     * Once the GitHub desktop client starts:
       * On the `Select a repository` screen click `Clone a repository`.